 Students eligible to begin practicum will complete and submit a practicum application form to the master's in counseling program office (form is available on the College of Psychology website www.psychology.nova.edu under online programs).
 Students will be notified by the program office of their approval or rejection to begin practicum.
 Those students approved to begin practicum will be provided with instructions regarding application for site approval.
-The student is responsible for providing information on appropriate agencies in their local or surrounding areas.
+If a student is requesting placement outside of Florida or not near an NSU regional campus, the student is responsible for providing information on appropriate agencies in their local or surrounding areas.
 The student cannot complete his or her practicum experience in a private practice.
 If the student would like to do his or her practicum at the same site where he or she is employed, it must be completed in a different department/unit, must involve completely different duties, and must be supervised by a qualified professional unrelated to his or her present position.
-The student must receive permission from the director before requesting a placement in the place of his or her employment.
+The student must receive permission from the program coordinator before requesting a placement in the place of his or her employment.
 An NSU representative will contact the agency on behalf of the student.
-While many students can complete the requirement while working, they should be prepared to make whatever arrangements are necessary to complete this requirement including a leave of absence, adjustment of the work schedule, etc.
+While many students can complete the requirement while working, they should be prepared to make whatever arrangements are necessary to complete this requirement including a leave of absence, adjustment of the work schedule, etc. Practicum and internship time must not be compensated.